Find a Belmont Village Community

 The power of portrait photography is immense and magical.
 A photographic portrait freezes an individual’s image in time and when it’s done right, it can transcend time altogether to reveal multiple, deeper dimensions of person and place.

-Such are the photographs of Thomas Sanders who in the fall of 2008 was first commissioned by Belmont Village to create images of its resident veterans, predominantly from World War II, for permanent exhibitions at its communities.
-We have continued the project with new portraits of our resident servicemen and women, and updated exhibitions at all Belmont communities.
+Such are the photographs of Thomas Sanders who, in the fall of 2008, was first commissioned by Belmont Village to capture the portraits and stories of the servicemen and women who call Belmont Village home, predominantly from World War II, for permanent exhibitions at our communities.
+We have continued our Portraits of Service project for more than a decade—the project now consists of nearly 1,000 portraits and stories and is arguably the largest collection of its kind.

-At Belmont Village, we continue our recognition of all veterans, past and present, through exhibits throughout our communities.
-We are grateful for the sacrifices of veterans and their families, and are privileged to honor their bravery and selfless contributions in service to our country.
+At Belmont Village, we continue our recognition of all American heroes, past and present, through exhibits in our communities.
+We are grateful for the sacrifices of veterans and their families and are privileged to honor their bravery and selfless contributions in service to our country.
+Explore the portraits and stories of these American heroes below.

 JEFFREY M. DEBEVEC